NeetheCheeBao/Account-Backup-Professional/README.md

 # **This is just a ordinary but special Excel file.**

 ### 💡Usage Recommendations
-`It is recommended to store this file on offline cold backup storage media.`
+`It is recommended to store this file on offline cold backup media and to keep a physical paper copy.`

 ### [⬇️Download File](https://github.com/NeetheCheeBao/Account-Backup-Professional/tree/main/ExcelFile)